EcstasyH/BCunbounded/README.md

 - To compute barrier certificate candidates for all benchmarks, run `julia run.jl`.
 It will search for polynomial barrier certificates from degree 1 to 6 (using **Thm.
 3** and **Thm.
 5**) and semialgebraic barrier certificates from degree 1 to 4 (using **Thm.
 7**).
 The returned candidates as well as the time overhead will be stored in `Results/` directory.
 - To verify results in the first step, run `wolframscript verify.wls > result.txt`.
 The wolframe engine reads the results in `Results/` directory and tries to prove the barrier certificate candidates satisfy the barrier certificate conditions.
-If not, a point violating the conditions will be returned by using `FindInstance` function.
+If not, a point violating the conditions will be found by using `FindInstance` function.

 The output file `result.txt` will contain all the information within Table 1.
 Finally, the plots of all benchmarks can be found within the `Results/plots` folder.